 • You should also try booking at least six months in advance, as spots fill up quickly.

-• Once your reservation is secured, all left is packing for your adventure!
+• Once your reservation is secured, all that is left is packing for your adventure!

 Dead Woman's Pass is a high mountain on the Inca Trail to Machu Picchu.
 It is 4,215 meters (13,829 ft) above sea level and is the highest point on the Inca Trail.
 The pass gets its name from its resemblance to a woman lying on her back.
 The pass is a challenging section of the Inca Trail, with steep ascents and descents.